GeorgeWang26/CS251/notes.md

 ## Two-Bit Branch Prediction
 Also need an initial start state, then follow the FSM (finite state machine).
 Note this FSM may be different in assignment/exam questions

+- Predict taken: predict that branch will be taken, so PC+=offset
+- Predict not taken: predict that branch is not taken, so PC+=4

 <img src="img/lec17-6.png">

 ## Execution Time